 The Arizona Department of Public Safety may issue permits to carry concealed weapons to qualified gun owners.
 An applicant issued a permit must be an Arizona resident or United States citizen, at least 21 years of age (or 19 and serving in or discharged from the military), lawfully in the U.S., able to document their competence or training with firearms, and free from mental illness and current felony convictions.
 An applicant need not disclose the type of gun they seek a permit for, but they must attest to their knowledge of relevant legal requirements and the truth of their statements.

 The Department of Public Safety does a criminal background check on each applicant, which may include exchanging fingerprint data with the FBI.
 Accessing applicant records requires a state or federal court order, and criminal justice agencies may not inquire about whether someone possesses a permit unless they reasonably suspect that someone subject to detention or investigation is carrying a concealed weapon.
-Someone who believes their permit record was accessed improperly, or who confronts a charge for a firearm they carry lawfully, could consult a gun attorney in the local area to apprise them of their rights and any potential violations.
+Someone who believes their permit record was accessed improperly, or who confronts a charge for a firearm they carry lawfully, could consult a gun attorney in the Mesa area to apprise them of their rights and any potential violations.

 Attorneys these days tend to specialize in particular areas of the law, sometimes highly specific areas.
 A practitioner of criminal law will not necessarily have deep experience with Arizona gun cases.
 If you find yourself involved in a firearm case, it may be useful to locate an attorney who does have such experience.